-- Click Add and specify the path to the necessary \.inf file for a corresponding SCSI, RAID, SATA controller, network adapter, tape drive or other device. - Repeat this procedure for each driver you want to be included in the resulting WinPE boot media. - 8.
+- Click Add and specify the path to the necessary .inf file for a corresponding SCSI, RAID, SATA controller, network adapter, or another device. - Repeat this procedure for each driver you want to be included in the resulting WinPE boot media. - 8.
 Choose whether you want to create ISO or WIM image or upload the media on a server (Acronis PXE Server, WDS or RIS). - 9.
 Specify the full path to the resulting image file including the file name, or specify the server and provide the user name and password to access it. - 10.
 Check your settings in the summary screen and click Proceed. - 11.
 Burn the .ISO to CD or DVD using a third-party tool or copy to a flash drive.

-Once a machine boots into WinPE, Acronis Backup & Recovery 11.5 starts automatically.
+Once a machine boots into WinPE, Acronis Backup starts automatically.